misslivirose/sentiment-visualization/readme.md

     SENTIMENT TEXT
 );
 ```
+The `load_to_sql.py` script also assigns the `platform` string automatically based on the file.
+This will be helpful in doing any kind of visualization or introspection that involves differentiating between how I talk on Facebook vs. LinkedIn.

 Optionally, you can create additional tables in the database to map relevant life characteristics (where you live, meaningful relationships) to join the main `content` table on.
 I have a `relationships` table with the following schema: